-- In this session you will help your mentee identify goals and actions needed in order to achieve these.
-Goals should always be SMART.
-Goal setting can also help your mentee - make the most of mentoring by setting short term goals they want to achieve whilst you are there to support them. - Key messages: goal setting is key to helping make the most of your mentoring.
-Goals can help you start thinking about the future and help you work towards getting where you want to be in manageable tasks. - +

-Some goals will be things you can achieve quickly whilst others may take time.
-Sometimes goals will change and develop into something else entirely.
+- Goal setting is key to helping you make the most out of mentoring and in your wider life! - Goals can help you start thinking about the future and help you work towards getting where you want to be in manageable tasks. - Some goals will be things you can achieve quickly whilst others may take time.
+Sometimes goals will change and develop into something else entirely. - In this session your mentor will help you identify goals and actions needed to achieve these.

-Aims/Objectives:

-- Young person develops their own creativity and creative thinking - + Young person gains transferable skills they need to succeed (organisation skills) - Young person gains confidence - Young person is inspired to think about their future career choices